 But no boats were reserved for any of the other surviving wildlings, who are all promptly overrun and massacred on the shore line, while all Jon can do is watch.

-As the last human life gutters out, a pair of boots come into view on the quay. this stylish footwear belongs to the Night's King; who marches to the end of the pier and transfixes Jon with an unfathomable glare.
+As the last human life gutters out, a pair of boots come into view on the quay.
+This stylish footwear belongs to the Night's King; who marches to the end of the pier and transfixes Jon with an unfathomable glare.
 He draws Jon's attention to the western landscape with a mere turn of his crowned head, where the free folk were camped, and where now remains nothing but blood-stained snow and lifeless corpses.

-He looks at Jon anew and raises up his arms slowly, palms upturned, the corpses of all those who've been slaughtered begin to twitch and convulse.
+He looks at Jon anew and raises up his arms slowly, palms upturned, whereupon the corpses of all those who've been slaughtered begin to twitch and convulse.
 Then their eyes open, all of them as blue as star-light.

 Jon's pretensions to actually survive, let alone win the coming war plummet, as the King's army swells their ranks from their now rising dead.
 He takes one last traumatized look at the ravaged coast once more and the army of the dead now stand shoulder to shoulder, drawn up behind the Night's King, with a solid mass of wights stretching along the harbor for miles.
 The episode ends in silence, with nothing but the howling wind....